gvisoc/gvisoc.github.io/_posts/2021-05-12-No-Cookies.markdown

 - this site
 excerpt_separator: <!--more-->
 ---
-As of 10/05/2021, this site is absolutely free of cookies.
+This site is absolutely free of cookies.
 There is no tracking of you whatsoever.

 ![No cookies!
 Yay!](/assets/no-cookies.png)